Table of Contents

 About a dog uncleanness, Solomon wrote, “As a dog returns to its vomit, so a fool repeats his folly” (Proverbs 26:11).
 Peter quoted the same passage when he said, “A dog returns to his own vomit,” and, “a sow, having washed, to her wallowing in the mire” (2 Peter 2:22).
 Both Solomon and Peter illustrated the vile and foolish conduct of those who, having left the moral filth of the world, return to revel in it once more.

 By the phrase, “do not cast your pearls before swine,” Jesus meant that the gospel worker is not to waste time upon those who make the gospel only a matter of contention and ridicule.
-Christians are to spread the good news of the Bible to the whole word (Matthew 28:19) but, when it becomes clear that the gospel is rejected, they are to refrain.
+Christians are to spread the good news of the Bible to the whole world (Matthew 28:19) but, when it becomes clear that the gospel is rejected, they are to refrain and respect the wishes of their opposers.

-And the Holy Spirit will help Christians identify these unholy individuals.
+And the Holy Spirit will help Christians identify these unholy individuals that are not interested in God’s Word.
 “But he who is spiritual judges all things, yet he himself is rightly judged by no one.
 For “who has known the mind of the Lord that he may instruct Him?”
 But we have the mind of Christ” (1 Corinthians 2:15–16).
+The Lord will give wisdom when to speak and when not to speak (James 1:5).

 Jesus taught, “If anyone will not welcome you or listen to your words, shake the dust off your feet when you leave that home or town” (Matthew 10:14).
 Where Christ’s followers are faced with unfriendly reception they are not to waste time, but hasten on to find those who would receive the word of God gladly.
 This act of departure from a home or a town is intended to be, not an act of discourtesy, but a holy protest.
 By shaking the dust from their feet, the disciples are simply saying to the people, you must accept responsibility for your negative decision (Galatians 6:7,8; Proverbs 22:8; Hosea 8:7).